 Information about donors and donations is handled with respect and confidentiality.
 Employees and volunteers of the PKD Foundation are not permitted to use this information for any purpose other than to carry out the services they are performing for the benefit of the PKD Foundation.

 The CEO shall be responsible for maintaining the confidentiality of donor and prospect records and will ensure that all staff have clear direction regarding the confidentiality of records through the establishment of appropriate operating procedures.
 He/she may, in his/her discretion, make all or part of any record available to staff members or volunteers if essential to them in executing their responsibilities.
 Disclosure decisions will honor the wishes of donors related to disclosure unless a larger legal issue is related.
 The PKD Foundation will not sell, share, or trade your personal information for third party fundraising or marketing purposes.
 The PKD Foundation does not sell its mailing lists.

-To carry out its responsibilities, the Board of Trustees or committee members may need to review donor/prospect records.
+To carry out its responsibilities, the Board of Directors or committee members may need to review donor/prospect records.
 They shall respect the Foundation’s significant interest in protecting the sensitive nature of those records and shall maintain these policies for donor confidentiality.

 The Foundation’s auditors are authorized to review donor and prospect records as required for the purposes for which they are engaged.
 Gift agreements are considered “strictly confidential information” and are not public documents.
 Particulars of a gift agreement will not be shared with the general public unless the donor has granted permission to do this.

 Publication of donor names